St John the Baptist

 Parking is permitted only in the gravelled car park outside ‘Shoot Lodge’ (not in front of the farm buildings themselves).
 Take care when walking to the church from Shoot Lodge and esp on the blind bend.
 Do contact the Friends of Sutterby if you are disabled or have mobility issues and special arrangements can be made.

-Most of the settlement of Sutterby is situated on private land which forms part of The Harrington Estate.
+Sutterby is situated on private land which forms part of The Harrington Estate.

-Visitors should note that access to the land, apart from the Church and Churchyard, is not possible without the specific permission of the estate manager.
+Visitors should note that access to the land, apart from the church and churchyard, is not possible without the specific permission of the estate manager.

 Find on Google Maps